microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraCustomSecurityAttributeDefinition .md

 ```

-This command creates new custom security attribute definition object.
+This example demonstrates how to add a custom security attribute.

-- `-AttributeSet` Specifies name of the attribute set.
+- `Name` parameter specifies the name of the custom security attribute.
-- `-Description`  Specifies description for the custom security attribute definition.
+- `Description` parameter specifies the description of the custom security attribute.
-- `-IsCollection` Indicates whether multiple values can be assigned to the custom security attribute.
+- `Type` parameter specifies the data type for the custom security attribute values.
-- `-IsSearchable` Indicates whether custom security attribute values are indexed for searching on objects that are assigned attribute values.
+- `Status` parameter specifies the custom security attribute is active or deactivated.
-- `-Name` Specifies name of the custom security attribute.
-Must be unique within an attribute set.
+- `AttributeSet` parameter specifies the name of attribute set.
-- `-Status` Specifies whether the custom security attribute is active or deactivated.
-Acceptable values are 'Available' and 'Deprecated.'
+- `IsCollection` parameter specifies the allows multiple values can be assigned to the custom security attribute.
-- `-Type` Specifies the data type of the attribute.
+- `IsSearchable` parameter specifies the custom security attribute values are indexed for searching on objects.
-- `-UsePreDefinedValuesOnly` Indicates whether only predefined values can be assigned to the custom security attribute.
-If set to false, free-form values are allowed.
+- `UsePreDefinedValuesOnly` parameter specifies the only predefined values can be assigned to the custom security attribute.

 ## Parameters

 ### -AttributeSet

-Name of the attribute set in Microsoft Entra ID.
+Name of the attribute set.
+Case insensitive.

 ```yaml
 Type: System.String